davidazulay9573/full-stack-react-nodejs/README.md

 # `Card-Actions` project !

 Is a system that includes logging in and registering users as a standard or business user,

 Includes authentication process using `Json Web Token` technology.

-Signing in with a business user allows you to create new cards. and CRUD them.
+Signing in with a business user allows you to create new posts. and CRUD them.

 ## Server-Side

 ### Using `node.js` && `express`

 To building the server.

 ### Using `mongo-db`